omjadhav2121/Foody/README.md

 - **Parcel**: We are using *Parcel* as a bundler for our application.
 Parcel is a zero-configuration bundler that provides a simple and intuitive setup, allowing us to bundle our code and assets seamlessly.
 It supports various file types and automatically handles dependencies.

 ## Features
- -Authentication
+ - Authentication
- -Support for Cart
+ - Support for Cart
- -Order Placement
+ - Order Placement
- -Admin Panel
+ - Admin Panel
- -Uploading New Items
+ - Uploading New Items

  ## Contributing
 We welcome contributions from the community to enhance our food-ordering app.
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details on how to contribute.